How I Work

 Who are you, and what do you do?

 My name is Stephen Adams.
 I’ve been a computer nerd since I got my first box when I was eight in 1993.
 I’ve worked my way through several different jobs in my career.
 Help Desk, Network Admin, System Admin, System Engineer, and now I do Development.
 It’s been a fun ride for sure.
 On the side, I’m a podcaster and video game streamer on Twitch for the 2DorksTV channel that my friend Ashley and I started.
 Our main show is Horseshoes & Hand Grenades.
+I also write short stories, and maybe some day an actual novel.
+You can find those here.

 If you want to be a part of the crazy community we’ve formed around this stuff, head on over to our Legion of Dorks home page and click some links, get the Discord, subscribe to the podcast, and have some fun!